epopisces/template_api_wrapper/PROJ_README.md

 ### License

-This project is licensed under an MIT standard license - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under an MIT No Attribution license - see the [LICENSE](LICENSE) file for details

 ### Acknowledgments